 - the laws of a federally recognized Indian tribe;

 - the laws of a territory of the United States; or

 A second-degree felony conviction is punishable by up to 20 years in prison and a fine of up to $10,000.

 Crime Victims | Information on Stalking | Texas Attorney General — Visit this section of the Attorney General’s website to find answers to various frequently asked questions about stalking.
 Learn more about what to do if you are being stalked.
 You can also find important safety measures.

 Stalking | Rape, Abuse & Incest National Network (RAINN) — RAINN identifies itself as the largest anti-sexual assault organization in the United States and claims to have helped more than 2.5 million people since 1994.
 It created and operates the National Sexual Assault Hotline in partnership with more than 1,100 local sexual assault service providers across the country.
 On this section of the RAINN website, you can learn more about stalking behaviors and the use of technology to stalk.

 Find a Stalking Defense Lawyer in Georgetown, TX

 If you were arrested for stalking anywhere in Central Texas, it is in your best interest to not make any statement to authorities until you have legal counsel.
-Law Office of Michael J. Price represents individuals in communities throughout Williamson County and Bell County, such as Leander, Killeen, Temple, Taylor, Round Rock, and many others.
+Law Office of Price & Wiggins, P.C. represents individuals in communities throughout Williamson County and Bell County, such as Leander, Killeen, Temple, Taylor, Round Rock, and many others.

 Georgetown criminal defense attorney Michael J. Price can fight to possibly get your criminal charges reduced or dismissed.
 He can provide a complete evaluation of your case when you call (512) 354-1880 or fill out an online contact form to schedule a free initial consultation.